ovh/docs/pages/public_cloud/public_cloud_network_services/technical-resources-03-lb_logs_2_customers/guide.en-gb.md

 You can retrieve the API specifications in the [OVH API Portal](https://eu.api.ovh.com/console-preview/?section=%2Fdbaas%2Flogs&branch=v1#post-/dbaas/logs/-serviceName-/output/graylog/stream).

-#### Step 1: Retrieve your target Stream (and ID)
+#### Step 1 - Retrieve your target Stream (and ID)

-List data streams of your Logs Data Platform account (Enter your LDP ID in the form ldp-xx-xxxx into the field "serviceName"):
+List data streams of your Logs Data Platform account (enter your LDP ID in the form ldp-xx-xxxx into the field "serviceName"):

 > [!api]
 >
 > @api {v1} /dbaas/logs GET /dbaas/logs/{serviceName}/output/graylog/stream